Virginia Alice Cottey and the P.E.O. Sisterhood

 “As I have been sitting here, I have been thinking how strange are the ways of God to man.
 At the time the P.E.O.
 Sisterhood was beginning to foster the education of women, in a little town in Missouri I was struggling toward that same goal.
 As I looked at this bowl of Marguerites (other word for daisies) tied with yellow and white, I thought of a handful of hopeful young girls years ago meeting in a plain study hall to vote on the school colors and a flower to represent them–they decided on the Marguerite and the yellow and white.”

-For nearly 80 years, the College, its alumnae, and the P.E.O.
+For 90 years, the College, its alumnae, and the P.E.O.
 Sisterhood have worked together to realize Virginia Alice Cottey Stockard’s premise that women should have excellent educational opportunities – the shared flower and its yellow and white colors symbolizing unity and common goals.

 The P.E.O.
 Sisterhood is a philanthropic educational organization whose goal is the support and advancement of women’s education.
 The organization began as a college sorority at Iowa Wesleyan College, Mount Pleasant, Iowa, in 1869, and later voted to retain its English letters and off-campus chapters, changing from a college group to a community group.
 Today The P.E.O.
 Sisterhood has over 250,000 members, and is still dedicated to providing educational opportunities for women.